logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceInstanceData.md

 ```

 ### -Ids
-The array of device instance IDs for which to retrieve data.
+An array of device instance IDs for which to retrieve data.
-This parameter is mandatory.
+This parameter is mandatory and can be specified using the Id alias.

 ```yaml
 Type: String[]